 “Didn't surprise us a bit,” Art’s brother, Stan Mason said.
 “He's got to go, he's got to go.”

 Art, who never married, says, “I didn't have time.”

 A social person by nature, Art found the drive-thru to be a perfect fit – a daily parade during which he could repeatedly, and literally, reach out and touch someone.

 “McDonald's has great food, but I come here every day because of him,” customer Patty Kubalak says.

 Art’s sister-in-law, JoAnne Mason, points to the warm blue scarf around Art’s neck.
 “One of his customers made that for him,” she says.

 Other customers add to Art’s pin collection.
 His ever-present ball cap is decorated with dozens of them.
-Art estimates he’s taken home a thousand more – many from destinations around the world Art’s customers have visited and brought him back a souvenir.
+Art estimates he’s taken home a thousand more – many are from destinations around the world that Art’s customers have visited, bringing him back a souvenir.